phac-nml/biohansel/docs/source/user-docs/Tutorial.rst

 |galaxyresults|

-\**For more detailed information on the different types of outputs that are produced by BioHansel go to: `Output <https://bio-hansel.readthedocs.io/en/readthedocs/user-docs/output.html>`_
+\**For more detailed information on the different types of outputs that are produced by biohansel go to: `Output <https://bio-hansel.readthedocs.io/en/readthedocs/user-docs/output.html>`_

-Running BioHansel on Terminal (MAC) using Conda
+Running biohansel on Terminal (MAC) using Conda
 ###############################################

 Steps